spread-ai/docs-appsmith-fork/docs/reference/widgets/json-form.md

 Widget property setters enable you to modify the values of widget properties at runtime, eliminating the need to manually update properties in the editor.

-These methods are asynchronous, and you can use the `.then()` block to ensure execution and sequencing of subsequent lines of code in Appsmith.
+These methods are asynchronous, and you can use the `.then()` block to ensure execution and sequencing of subsequent lines of code in Studio.

 #### setVisibility(`:boolean`)